Category Archives: Tween books

 What is your secret talent?

-Fill in the blank: _______ always makes me laugh.
+Fill in the blank: My two kids always make me laugh.

-My current obsessions are…
+My current obsessions are . . .

 Any gem of advice for aspiring writers?

 Finish this sentence: I hope a person who reads my book . . .